Adapting to Living with Less: A Transformative Journey

 One of the greatest tools in your arsenal when it comes to learning to live with less is a practice of mindfulness 🧘♀️ (this sounds absolutely yummy to me because I could live in my mind all day πŸ˜‹).

-2 tools that I use on the regular to sharpen that practice are meditation and strategic journaling.
+2 tools that I use regularly to sharpen that practice are meditation and strategic journaling.
 These help to build on keeping aligned and intentional.

 2. Versatility

-Anywhere you can ease the “loss sensation” when you’re first getting used to letting things go is going to help.
-Not to mention, it’s just smarter and more efficient with your space.
+Anywhere you can ease the “loss sensation” when you’re first getting used to letting things go will help.
+Not to mention, it’s just a smarter and more efficient use of space.

 3. Spatial constraints